-1. The mission of TTUHSC EI Paso is to improve the lives of people in our community by focusing on the unique health care needs of socially and culturally diverse border populations through excellence in integrated education, research, and patient care.
+The mission of Texas Tech University Health Sciences Center at El Paso is to improve the lives of people in our State and our community by focusing on the unique health care needs of socially and culturally diverse border populations through excellence in integrated education, research, and patient care.

-The following institutional goals are broad, measurable priorities that will enable TTUHSC El Paso to fulfill its mission:
+The following institutional goals are broad, measurable priorities that will enable TTUHSC El Paso to fulfill its mission.

-- Train competent health professionals and scientists - Increase externally funded, peer-reviewed research, especially NIHfunded research, with an emphasis on cancer, infectious disease, neuropsychiatric disorders and diabetes. - Improve access to quality health care for TTUHSC El Paso's target populations - Prepare health professions students for an increasingly diverse workforce and patient population - Provide leadership in the development of partnerships and collaborations to improve community health - Operate TTUHSC El Paso as an efficient and effective institution - 2.
+- Train competent health professionals and scientists - Increase externally funded, peer-reviewed research, especially NIH- funded research, with an emphasis on cancer, infectious disease, neuropsychiatric disorders and diabetes. - Improve access to quality health care for TTUHSC El Paso's target populations - Prepare health professions students for an increasingly diverse workforce and patient population - Provide leadership in the development of partnerships and collaborations to improve community health - Operate TTUHSC El Paso as an efficient and effective institution - 2.
 A University, like any community, must have regulations and/or standards by which its members abide and procedures by which its components function.
 The standards should provide order and an atmosphere conducive to intellectual and personal development.
-This Student Handbook, the TTUHSCEP Operating Policies and Procedures, and the individual School's catalogs are intended to serve these purposes in the interest of all components of the Texas Tech University Health Sciences Center at El Paso. - 3.
+This Student Handbook, the TTUHSC El Paso Operating Policies and Procedures, and the individual School's catalogs are intended to serve these purposes in the interest of all components of the Texas Tech University Health Sciences Center El Paso. - 3.
 The University has a responsibility to maintain order within the University community and to discipline those who violate its standards, rules and/or policies.
 Enrollment requires students to share this responsibility.
-Students agree to abide by the standards, rules and/or policies set forth in this Student Handbook, the TTUHSCEP Operating Policies and Procedures, and the individual Schools' catalogs and any other official University publications.
+Students agree to abide by the standards, rules and/or policies set forth in this Student Handbook, the TTUHSC El Paso Operating Policies and Procedures, and the individual Schools' catalogs and any other official University publications.
 Registered student organizations are required to follow all of these standards, rules and policies. - 4.
-The Texas Tech University Health Sciences Center at El Paso (TTUHSCEP or the University) reserves the right to change, modify, amend, or rescind, in whole or in part, this Handbook at any time without prior notice.
+The Texas Tech University Health Sciences Center El Paso (TTUHSC El Paso or the University) reserves the right to change, modify, amend, or rescind, in whole or in part, this Handbook at any time without prior notice.
 This Handbook supersedes all previous editions.
-The provisions of this Handbook do not constitute a contract, expressed or implied, between any student or faculty member and Texas Tech University System, TTUHSCEP, Paul L. Foster School of Medicine, , Gayle Greve Hunt School of Nursing or the Graduate School of Biomedical Sciences.
+The provisions of this Handbook do not constitute a contract, expressed or implied, between any student or faculty member and Texas Tech University System, TTUHSC El Paso, Paul L. Foster School of Medicine, Gayle

+Greve Hunt School of Nursing or the Graduate School of Biomedical Sciences.